-- AR 96.
-In relation to its disclosure on the policies, actions and targets related to preventing attacks on environmental and human rights defenders, the undertaking may disclose whether it adopts a zero-tolerance approach for attacks against environmental and human rights defenders, and not to sue for defamation or to participate in strategic lawsuits against public participation (SLAPP). - AR 97.
-The undertaking shall consider the impacts on affected communities that stem from the undertaking's impacts on biodiversity when disclosing the actions that are planned or underway to address negative impacts on these affected communities; and, where applicable, it shall consider the principles in the Nagoya Protocol and the Montreal Agreement.
-The undertaking may refer to how the actions that are planned or underway are aligned to these frameworks.

 - AR 98.
-When disclosing the policies in relation to engagement with environmental and human rights defenders. the undertaking may take account of its processes for engaging with environmental and human rights defenders as part of its due diligence processes, including on managing allegations of retaliations, threats and direct/indirect attacks (physical and legal including all forms of judicial harassment) against defenders.
-The undertaking may disclose if it has any initiatives or projects underway to support the actions or causes human rights and environmental defenders strive for. - AR 99.
+In relation to its disclosure on the policies, actions and targets related to preventing attacks on environmental and human rights defenders, the undertaking may disclose whether it adopts a zero-tolerance approach for attacks against environmental and human rights defenders, and not to sue for defamation or to participate in strategic lawsuits against public participation (SLAPP). - AR 99.
+The undertaking shall consider the impacts on affected communities that stem from the undertaking's impacts on biodiversity when disclosing the actions that are planned or underway to address negative impacts on these affected communities; and, where applicable, it shall consider the principles in the Nagoya Protocol and the Montreal Agreement15.
+The undertaking may refer to how the actions that are planned or underway are aligned to these frameworks. - AR 100.
+When disclosing the policies in relation to engagement with environmental and human rights defenders, the undertaking may take account of its processes for engaging with environmental and human rights defenders as part of its due diligence processes, including on managing allegations of retaliations, threats and direct/indirect attacks (physical and legal - including all forms of judicial harassment) against defenders.
 The undertaking may disclose if it has any initiatives or projects underway to support the actions or causes human rights and environmental defenders strive for.